Sony Sports Network: History

-In January 2001, Taj Television Ltd. was formed in Dubai with Abdul Rahman Bukhatir as a backer.
+In January 2001, Taj Television Ltd was formed in Dubai with Abdul Rahman Bukhatir as a backer.
 Bukhatir had various business interests and was known for transforming Sharjah as a major international cricket venue.
 The company launched the channel as TEN Sports (as part of its Taj Entertainment Network) on 1 April 2002.
-As of March 2004, the company was headed by Chris McDonald as CEO and had 100 employees.
+As of March 2004, the company was headed by Chris McDonald as the CEO and had 100 employees.

 In June 2005, Zee Telefilms Limited launched Zee Sports, reportedly India's first private sports channel.
-Zee Telefilms acquired a 50% stake in TEN Sports for ₹800 crore rupees (₹) in 2006, and eventually acquired the remainder of its Indian operations in 2010.
-The sale did not include its Pakistani operations, which were retained by Essel Group via the subsidiary Tower Sports.
+Zee Telefilms acquired a 50% stake in TEN Sports for ₹800 crore (₹) in 2006, and eventually acquired the remainder of its Indian operations in 2010.
+The sale did not include its Pakistani operations, which were retained by the Essel Group via its subsidiary, Tower Sports.
 In 2010, Zee rebranded Zee Sports as Ten Action which featured adventure sports and non-cricket content.
-In 2011 Zee launched a new channel called Ten Cricket, exclusively for cricket matches.
+In 2011, Zee launched a new channel called Ten Cricket, exclusively for cricket matches.

+In April 2012, Sony India, then called, Multi Screen Media (MSM) launched their sports entertainment channel, Sony Six.
+In January 2016, Sony launched two new sports channels, Sony ESPN and Sony ESPN HD, in collaboration with ESPN.

 In March 2016, all channels in the Zee network were rebranded as Ten 1, Ten 2, and Ten 3 respectively.

-In August 2016, Sony Pictures Networks India announced its intent to acquire Zee's sports networks for US$385 million; the first phase of the sale, which included equity stakes in the holding companies Taj Television (India) Pvt.
-Ltd. and part of Taj TV Limited Mauritius, was completed in February 2017 for US$350 million.
-On 18 July 2017, all of Sony's sports channels in India were rebranded as Sony TEN, and high-definition feeds of Sony TEN 2 and 3 were also launched.
+In August 2016, Sony Pictures Networks India announced its intent to acquire Zee's sports networks for US$385 million; the first phase of the sale, which included equity stakes in the holding companies Taj Television (India) Pvt Ltd and part of Taj TV Limited Mauritius, was completed in February 2017 for US$350 million.
+On 18 July 2017, all of Sony's sports channels in India were rebranded as Sony TEN, and the high-definition feeds of Sony TEN 2 and 3 were also launched.
 The remainder of the sale was completed in September 2017.

-The networks, along with new sisters Sony Six and Sony ESPN, were branded under the umbrella name Sony Pictures Sports Network, and began to phase in a rebranding as Sony Sports in 2020.
+The networks, along with new sisters Sony Six and Sony ESPN, were branded under the umbrella name, Sony Pictures Sports Network and began to phase in a rebranding as Sony Sports in 2020.
 Sony ESPN was shut down on 30 March 2020.

 In June 2021, Sony launched Sony TEN 4, which broadcasts in the Telugu and Tamil languages.
 Actor Rana Daggubati served as a promotional ambassador for the network's launch.

-On 24 October 2022, the Sony Pictures Sports Network was rebranded as Sony Sports Network, as part of a wider rebranding of all Culver Max Entertainment channels under versions of the global Sony television branding.
-Its channels were likewise rebranded under the new prefix "Sony Sports Ten", and Sony Six was brought under the Ten branding for the first time as Sony Sports Ten 5.
+On 24 October 2022, the Sony Pictures Sports Network was rebranded as the Sony Sports Network, as part of a wider rebranding of all Sony Pictures Networks channels, under the versions of the global Sony television branding.
+Its channels were likewise rebranded under the new prefix Sony Sports Ten, and Sony Six was brought under the Ten branding for the first time as Sony Sports Ten 5.

-Programming

-In 2019, SPN renewed its agreement with the Ultimate Fighting Championship for Sony TEN 2 and SonyLIV, through 2023.